DrMalina/Mastermind/README.md

 # Mastermind JS Edition
-A take on a classical code breaking game.
+My take on a classical code breaking game from childhood.

-Throughout the project I tried to focus more on a JS logic behind the game, not the performance, UI or  a 'clean' CSS.
+Throughout the project I tried to focus more on a JS logic behind the game.
 Having said that, basic principles of RWD are implemented.

-Additionaly, for this project, I stood away from any design patterns and also private methods - let's say that the global scope might be a little dirty, but to be honest my goal was to get this project running and working properly, all while having easy-to-understand clean code.
+My goal was to get this project running and working properly, all while trying to have easy to understand code.

 Any feedback appreciated:)